softwaresaved/byte-sized-rse/episodes/11-setup.md

 - Shell with Git version control tool installed and the ability to navigate filesystem and run commands from within a shell
 - Python version 3.8 or above installed
-- Understanding of Python syntax to be able to follow code examples
+- Understanding of Python syntax to be able to read code examples
 - Visual Studio Code installed (ideally the latest version)

 :::